 Wink offers a 1-year limited warranty on the Wink Hub 2, so if your product is defective or has issues not caused by the user, they will repair or replace it within one year of the purchase date.

-- Meet the Echo Plus - Echo Plus has a built-in Zigbee hub to easily setup and control your compatible smart home devices, and an improved sound for streaming music.
+- Meet the Echo Plus - Same great sound as our Echo (3rd Gen) with a built-in Zigbee hub to easily setup and control your compatible smart home devices.

 EASE OF USE